dsosd/knights_of_academia_2020_hackathon/README.md

 - Websocket

-    The websocket also follows an payload schema, given below
+    The WebSocket connection also follows a payload schema, given below

      ```jsonc
         {